 The time for filing any time-sensitive document is calculated pursuant to MCR 1.108, Computation of Time.
 While the rule itself should be consulted by anyone making filings in the Court, it may be summarized by noting that (1) the first day of the pertinent time period is the day after the day of the act or event which triggers the time to begin running, and (2) the last day of the pertinent time period is included, unless it is a Saturday, Sunday, legal holiday, or day on which the Court is closed pursuant to court order, in which case the time ends on the next day that the Court is open.
 Saturdays, Sundays, etc., that fall within the time period (e.g., not on the last day) are counted the same as any other day.
-Although Lincoln's Birthday (February 12) and Columbus Day (2nd Monday in October) are not "court holidays" under MCR 8.110(D)(2), any filings due on those days will be considered timely if received the next business day.
+Please note Lincoln's Birthday (February 12) and Columbus Day (2nd Monday in October) are not "court holidays" under MCR 8.110(D)(2), and, therefore, any filings due on those days must be filed on those days to be considered timely.
 See MCR 1.108; MCL 435.101.
-(Revised 9/22.)
+(Revised 4/25.)